“It would have been cheaper, to keep her, around.”

 Our speedometer hovers around the speed limit but we are slowly gaining on the large semi truck in front of us.
 I look out my window to see wild eyes reflecting back at me, warning me they are ready to run, either into or away from the highway traffic.
 Sadly this highway is notorious for casualties, usually of the four-legged variety.

 The turn-signal clicking breaks my stare and an engine revs loudly beside us, almost in response.
 We travel alongside semis on this highway often, but they are typically the most courteous of travel companions.
 We both look questioningly at the passing lane, unsure of why the man driving the semi beside us has sped up.
 He matches our speed, the hooks and chains on the back of his cab dancing wildly in the cold air.
 We continued down the black pavement, side by side.
-We were now cornered with a truck in front of us, beside us, and third quickly closing the space between our bumper and his.
-He flashes his headlights once, twice.
+We were now cornered with a semi in front of us, beside us, and third quickly closing the space between our bumper and his.
+Behind us headlights flash one, twice.

 “I feel like we’re in a horror movie.” my husband quietly comments.